-Patricio Ray, M.D., is the Robert Parrott Professor of Pediatric Research, at Children’s National Health System and the George Washington University School of Medicine, and an Adjunct Professor of Pediatrics at Georgetown University School of Medicine.
+Patricio Ray, M.D., is the Robert Parrott Professor of Pediatric Research at Children’s National Health System and the George Washington University School of Medicine.
+He is also an adjunct professor of pediatrics at Georgetown University School of Medicine.

 Dr. Ray received his M.D. winning the “Gold Medal Award” from the University of Buenos Aires, School of Medicine, Argentina, for being the first rank medical student in his class.
 After completing his pediatric residency and chief residency at the Children’s Hospital “Ricardo Gutierrez” in Buenos Aires, Argentina, he was awarded a prestigious International Research Award from the University of Buenos Aires, School of Medicine, to work at the University of California San Francisco (UCSF) in the U.S. Dr. Ray completed his pediatric nephrology clinical training at UCSF, San Francisco, CA, and subsequently received five years of additional basic research training at the National Institutes of Health, in Bethesda, Maryland.
 He is currently certified by the American Board of Pediatrics, and the American Sub-Board of Pediatric Nephrology.